cucumber-attic/website/apps/dynamic/views/events/bdd-kickstart-chicago-2018.md

 We've been developing and teaching this training course for more than 5 years, incorporating our experiences as practitioners, coaches, and trainers.
 Attend our public training course to learn the fundamentals of Behaviour-Driven Development so you can deliver higher-quality software.

 You will be taught by the creator of Cucumber, Aslak Hellesøy.
-Aslak is also the author of The Cucumber Book and co-founder of Cucumber Ltd.
+Aslak is also the author of The Cucumber Book and co-founder of Cucumber Ltd. Aslak will be joined by Ed Snodgrass, an experienced software developer and coach.

 # BDD Kickstart - 2 day BDD training